charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 isit322_calvert-2015
 ```

 **NOTE**: *Throughout this and similar documents, the year field should be set to the current year.
 I may have written or last updated this document one or more years ago, but you should use your common sense when using the year field.
-If it is 2016, then set the year to 2016, even if my example uses some other year.
+If it is 2016, then set the year to 2016, even if my example uses some other year.*

 Then make the following selections:

 * Set the Type: Git
+* Do not initialize with a **README** or **.gitignore**.
+(GitHub only)
-* Set the Project options: Wiki, IssueTracking
+* Set the Project options: Wiki, IssueTracking (Bitbucket only)
-* Set the Language: JavaScript
+* Set the Language: JavaScript (BitBucket only)

+If you have created a private repository, make sure you give me read/write access to it.

+- GitHub: Choose the gear icon near top on right.
+Select **collaborators** page.
+My GitHub user name is **charliecalvert**.
-Make sure you give me read/write access to it.
-Use the send invitation link and use **ccalvert** as my id.
+- Bitbucket: Use the **send invitation** link and use **ccalvert** as my id.
 You can select it from a dropdown.

 ## Setup SSH {#ssh}